miguelgonzalezcruz/web_project_2/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :) First change